amraaai0000-coder/amraa-ai-prototype/README.md

 # MedhaXPT AI 🤖

-MedhaXPT is an AI assistant developed under Amraa AI by Saurav Goswami.
+MedhaXPT is an general Ai assistant developed under Amraa AI, designed to provide intelligent conversational responses and evolve into a scalable domain-specific AI system.

 ## 🚀 Features
 - Chat-based AI responses